nivivon/nivivon/README.md

 My name is Niv, and I've been using a computer since I was 3 years old.
 Being fortunate enough to have access to a computer early in life, I found it fascinating how I was able to connect to the entire world at a click of a button.
 Growing up, technology has been a big part of my life, whether it was by enabling me to listen to music, supporting me in automatically tracking my workouts, or connecting me with my friends.

-Currently, I'm working at [Felix](https://www.felixforyou.ca/), where I'm working to empower Canadians to take control of their health and well being, from the comfort of their home.
-I lead the Patient Experience, which focuses on making it fast and seamless for patients to fill out a medical assessment, get a prescription, and have their medication shipped.
-I recently moved provinces, where I spent almost 2 years waiting to get on a waitlist for a physician and even then, I find the process of booking an appointment difficult.
-I want to help lower the barrier for others to lead a healthier life.
-I also get to work with some really talented and kind people, which is a huge plus.

 ### My Management Values

 💝 #empathy (For your clients, stakeholders, and your team)